 While adorable, babies have only a dim comprehension of the world around them.
 They certainly don’t have awareness of the highest-grossing movie the year they were born.
-In case you’re older—and curious—take a look at the films that made the most money (domestically and typically adjusted for inflation) for each of the past 70 years.
+In case you’re older—and curious—take a look at the movies that made the most money (domestically and typically adjusted for inflation) for each of the past 72 years.

 Disney’s animated fairy tale kept audiences on their toes.

 1951: Quo Vadis

 Audiences loved this Roman costume epic.
 (The title is Latin for, “Where are you going?”)

 1953: Peter Pan

 Charlton Heston as Moses was the best special effect of this Biblical epic, which packed movie houses.

 1957: The Bridge on the River Kwai